Alan Irvine (footballer, born 1958): Norwich City

 On 2 July 2016, Irvine joined Norwich City as assistant manager.
 He took over as caretaker manager on 10 March 2017 after Alex Neil was dismissed.
 On 25 May 2017 Daniel Farke took over on a permanent basis, and Irvine left the club.

 West Ham United

-In November 2017, Irvine was named as an assistant to David Moyes at West Ham United; the pair had worked together at Preston and Everton He left the east London club at the end of the 2017–18 season, after Moyes' contract was not renewed.
-He rejoined West Ham on 30 December 2019 following Moyes' reappointment as the club's manager.
+In November 2017, Irvine was named as an assistant to David Moyes at West Ham United; the pair had worked together at Preston and Everton.
+Irvine left West Ham at the end of the 2017–18 season, after Moyes' contract was not renewed.
+Irvine rejoined West Ham on 30 December 2019 following Moyes' reappointment as the club's manager.
 Irvine was replaced by Billy McKinlay as West Ham United's assistant manager in May 2021 and switched to a technical advisory role.
 Moyes commented on Irvine's role saying "We have Alan who is always watching and analysing the opposition for us".